bccpadge/product-preview-card-component/README.md

 ### Useful resources

-- [visually hidden](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html) - This helped me for XYZ reason.
+- [visually hidden](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html) - I used the visually hidden class on the price group to help differentiate the current price and orginal price for screen readers.
 I really liked this pattern and will use it going forward.

 ## Author